ILFExodus1414/ILFExodus1414/README.md

 # 👋 Hello!
 I'm Imelda Forteza

-**Ecologist | Microbial Genomics Explorer | Science Storyteller**
+🌿 **Ecology.
+Microbes.
+Mangroves.
+Climate Solutions.Science Storyteller.**
 Curious about the hidden lives of microbes,blue carbon,GHG — from forest floors to mangrove roots.

 ---

 🧬 **About Me**
-I’m an ecologist with a passion for uncovering how microbial communities shape ecosystems — from velvet worm guts, shipworms, and forest spiders (huntsman and funnel webs) in decomposing logs, to mangrove sediments, oceans, and restored wetlands.
+I’m an environmental scientist and microbial ecologist working at the nexus of biodiversity, blue carbon, and ecosystem resilience.
+My research investigates how microbial communities influence carbon cycling, symbioses, and ecological function — spanning forest-floor invertebrates, mangrove sediments, marine environments, and restored wetlands.

-My work blends microbial genomics, ecological fieldwork, and cross-ecosystem carbon research.
-I’ve trained and mentored students, managed labs, and contributed to interdisciplinary projects in Australia and the Philippines.

-I recently submitted a manuscript to *Microbial Genomics* on the gut microbiota of velvet worms (*Euperipatoides rowelli*) across Australian deadwood microhabitats — stay tuned!
+My work supports climate-informed conservation and nature-based solutions by linking gut microbiomes, greenhouse gas (GHG) emissions, and ecosystem restoration.
+I’m passionate about bridging science, communication, and policy, and I’m actively seeking roles in international NGOs, UN programs, and mission-driven industries focused on biodiversity, climate mitigation, and sustainable development.

 ---